 3. Five (5) voting Board members will constitute a quorum.
 Voting can be in-person, electronic or on a conference call.

-4. In addition to the voting Board members there shall be a Society Treasurer who shall be an ex officio non-voting Board member.
-The Treasurer will
+4. In addition to the voting Board members there may be a Society Treasurer at the discretion of the President who shall be an ex officio non-voting Board member appointed by the President.

 ARTICLE 7.
 ELECTION AND TENURE OF SOCIETY OFFICIALS

 1. All Board members are to be elected in accordance with the process outlined below.

 2. The President-Elect will succeed to the office of President at the completion of the President’s term.
 The term shall be one year, commencing at the close of the Annual SHS Conference.